 site info: http://mgomz.com/

 Novodevichy convent it’s a fantastic example of orthodox architecture.
 It was built during 16th and 17th to celebrate the recapture of Smolensk from the Lithuanians.
-It lies on the banks of the Moskva River and it is famous because of its cemetery where rest in peace some of the most import characthers in russian history like writers Chekhov, Bulgakov and musicians like Prokofiev and Shostakovich.
+It lies on the banks of the Moskva River and it is famous because of its cemetery where rest in peace some of the most import characters in Russian history like writers Chekhov, Bulgakov and musicians like Prokofiev and Shostakovich.
 There is also a cathedral called “Our Lady of Smolensk” with beautiful frescoes that is worth to see.

 Cathedral of Christ the Saviour

 A few hundred meters from Kremlin, the cathedral of Christ the Saviour it’s one of the most impressive religious monuments in Moscow.
-It’s the tallest orthodox Church in the world with 103 metres (338 ft).
+It’s the tallest orthodox Church in the world with 103 meters (338 ft).
 In fact this is not the original cathedral because in 1931 Joseph Stalin ordered to destroy the one which was before.
 The new ended version of the cathedral was not finished if not until the year 2000.
 You can visit inside but only as part of a tour.

 Best Moscow metro stations

 Who would say that you can be in metro while feeling like you are in a museum or art gallery?
 Well in the Moscovitan Metro you can certainly admit it.
 The subway network has here many stations that can delight our eyes with precious mosaiques and ornaments from the Soviet Union era.
-The best moscow subway stations you might want to see are:
+The best Moscow subway stations you might want to see are:

 - Ploschad Revolyutsii